Advanced piece settings in call creation

 Entry Structure: - Max Entries Allowed per Artist: How many separate entries each artist can create - Minimum/Maximum Pieces: How many pieces each entry can contain - Allow Additional Piece Views: How many extra views each piece can have

-File Requirements: - File Upload Requirement: Whether files are required, optional, or can be replaced with links - File Types: Which file formats are allowed (set in main Upload Settings) - Minimum/Maximum File Size: Size constraints - Minimum Pixel Width: Quality constraints
+File Requirements: - File Upload Requirement: Whether files are required, optional, or can be replaced with links - File Types: Which file formats are allowed (set in main Piece Requirements) - File Size: Standardized at 50 MB maximum for all calls - Minimum Pixel Width: Quality constraints

 Special Features: - Ask for art or booth/display: Distinguishes artwork from booth proposals